 What is Bed Bug Biology?

-Cimex Pipistrello and Cimex Pilosellus infect primarily bats, while Haematosiphonodorless, a species of North America, mainly affects chickens.
+Cimex Pipistrello and Cimex Pilosellus infect bats, while Haematosiphonodorless, a North American species, mainly affects chickens.

-Adults of this bug are reddish-brown, are flattened, oval and wingless, with microscopic hairs that give an appearance of having stripes.
+Adults of this bug are reddish-brown, flattened, oval, and wingless, with microscopic hairs that have stripes.
 A common mistake is believing that you can not see with the naked eye.
 Adults are 4 to 5 mm in length and do not move fast enough to escape from the view of an attentive observer.
-The nymphs are translucent, a light-colored dark colors they acquire as do the successive molts to reach maturity.
+The nymphs are translucent, light-colored dark colors they acquire as do the successive molts to reach maturity.

 How do you know you have bed bugs?

 Usually, the first sign of a bed bug infestation you will be aware of are the bites that may appear on your body.
 These will appear as itchy, red bumps or welts.
-If you discover such a rash it is very important that you get a proper diagnosis before you begin any kind of bed bugs treatment – remember other insects and some skin conditions can also cause a similar rash.
+If you discover such a rash, it is essential that you get a proper diagnosis before you begin any kind of bed bugs treatment – remember other insects and some skin conditions can also cause a similar rash.

 The only way to know for sure if you have bed bugs is to go hunting for them!
-This is probably not the most pleasant of tasks but it has to be done.
-There are various ways you can do this however the simplest is to arm yourself with a good flashlight and perhaps a magnifying glass and start searching.
-The bed is probably the best place to start but leave nothing and nowhere unchecked even the most obscure places.
+This is probably not the most pleasant of tasks, but it has to be done.
+You can do this; however, the simplest is to arm yourself with a good flashlight and perhaps a magnifying glass and start searching.
+The bed is probably the best place to start but leave nothing unchecked, even the most obscure places.

 Applicable Bed Bug Remedies?

-There is a vast array of bed bug treatment products available, some of which contain toxic chemicals which if not used properly can prove to be really dangerous to the health of those living in the property.
+There is a vast array of bed bug treatment products available, some of which contain toxic chemicals that can prove to be really dangerous to the health of those living on the property if not used properly.